More than 200 killed and 900 hurt after 2 trains derail in India; hundreds still trapped in coaches

 The Press Trust reported that a third train carrying freight was also involved, but there was no immediate confirmation from railroad authorities.
 The Press Trust report said some of the derailed passenger coaches hit cars from the freight train.

 The death toll rose steadily throughout the night.
-As dawn approached, the top bureaucrat in the eastern state of Odisha announced that at least 207 were dead.
+As dawn approached on Saturday, Jena said that at least 233 people were dead.

 In the aftermath, television images showed rescuers climbing atop the wreckage to break open doors and windows and using cutting torches to free survivors.